-SRK recommends that Alexco continues exploration of the Flame Vein above the new resource areas and along strike and to depth on both sides of the Mill Fault.
-SRK also recommends that Alexco initiates additional geotechnical, mineralogical and metallurgical data collection and baseline environmental studies in anticipation of favourable exploration results and preparation for a preliminary economic assessment.
-The total cost for the recommended exploration and development program is estimated at \$1.8 M.
+It is recommended that Alexco continues exploration of the Flame Vein beyond the resource areas.
+It is also recommended that Alexco continues ongoing geotechnical, mineralogical and metallurgical data collection and baseline environmental studies in preparation for a preliminary economic assessment.
+The total cost for the recommended exploration and development program is estimated at \$1.26 M.